 Locked or Variable Rate Tuition Policies

-- All incoming students will have to select a rate code before being allowed to register for the first time at Texas A&M University.
+- All eligible incoming students will have to select a rate code before being allowed to register for the first time at Texas A&M University.
 Instructions for making a selection will be provided upon admission.

 - It is presumed that students will enroll in 30 hours a year for four years allowing completion of most degree plans.
 Some majors such as engineering and architecture are offered 1-2 additional semesters at the fixed rate.